Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_network_configuration"></a> [network\_configuration](#input\_network\_configuration)

 Description: Network configuration for the service.
 This parameter is required for task definitions that use the `awsvpc` network mode to receive their own Elastic Network Interface, and it is not supported for other network modes.
+Consists (subnets, security\_groups, assign\_public\_ip) see main.tf.

 Type: `map(any)`